 ‘Have you seen my mother?’ she asked Aunt Bethany when she brought back the empty coffee cups and placed them in the sink.

 ‘No, but she’s going to be late.
 I’ll go kick her out of bed,’ said her aunt and walked down the passage.
 Moments later there was a loud and terrified call from her mother’s bedroom.

 ‘Jeff!
-Jeff come quickly, I think she’s dead!’
+Jeff come quick!
+I think she’s dead!’

 She got up from the kitchen chair and started walking down the passage to where she could hear the shocked voices of her aunt and uncle coming from her mother’s bedroom.
 She tried to set her face in what she hoped was a look of shock, but she wasn’t sure she was succeeding.
-But she had to try, just for the look of it.
+She had to try though, for the look of it.

 Thunder rolled through the sky as Lizelle sat down at the dining room table.
 It had been a long day, starting with the doctor coming to the house to confirm the death of her mother, then the body had been removed and family members had been notified.
-The family arrived and the funeral arrangements had slowly started taking shape.
+The family arrived and, amidst the commiserations, the funeral arrangements had started taking shape.
 Lizelle had tried to keep a low profile, smiling wanly whenever a family member or friend had commiserated with her.
-Aunt Grace had returned during the afternoon, adding her sorrowful voice to those already filling the house.
+Aunt Grace had returned during the afternoon, no doubt feeling safe in the knowledge that the Annua Morte had claimed its yearly victim, adding her sorrowful voice to those already filling the house.

-Now everybody but the house’s normal occupants had left, and Aunt Bethany and Uncle Jeff had joined Lizelle and Aunt Grace in the dining room for the first bit of quiet the family had had all day.
-Lizelle glanced up at the clock over the mantelpiece, and wasn’t surprised to see that it was already half past eleven at night.
+Now all the guests had left, and Aunt Bethany and Uncle Jeff had joined Lizelle and Aunt Grace in the dining room for the first bit of quiet the family had had all day.
+Lizelle glanced up at the clock over the mantelpiece, and wasn’t surprised to see that it was almost midnight.

 ‘Are you OK, dear?’ asked Aunt Bethany, her voice radiating concern.